 SODIS is an initiative of Eawag - the Swiss Federal Institute of Aquatic Science and Technology.
 SODIS aims to provide people in developing countries with safe drinking water.

-The Antenna Technologies Foundation is committed to reducing the extreme poverty and health problems in developing countries by bringing innovation in science and technology to bear at the base of the pyramid.
+Antenna Technologies Foundation's objective is to reduce extreme poverty and public health problems in developing countries through the research and dissemination of appropriate technologies for the basic needs of the most vulnerable communities.